Vector-Hector/aktivisti/README.md

 ## Releasing / Versioning

-The release is done as follow.
-Create a branch coming from develop.
-It must be name like:
+The release is done as follows.
+Create a branch coming from `develop`.
+It must be named according to the following scheme:

 `release/MAJOR.MINOR.PATCH`